edgemethods/FieldConnectDataStandard/01-DeviceToCloud/LocationMessage.md

-# Machine Location Message
+# Location Message
 ## Usage
-For the occasional updating of machine location.
+For the occasional updating of the location of the 'thing' and/or device.
 Mobile assets that need journeys tracked in detail should not send multiple location messages, but rather a journey message.
 Can be sent together with an AlertMessage, for location-based responses.

 ## Format
 * [MessageType](#messagetype) ```string```